SAP DQM Derivations

 Define Derivation Scenarios

-Sample Derivation Scenario
+Example Derivation Scenario

-The images above are examples of a Derivation Scenario containing Derivation rules.
-The scenario is assigned a name and ID, using the naming convention we created.
-In the 'General information' tab additional information can be given regarding the description and scope of the scenario.
+The images above show a Derivation Scenario with Derivation rules.
+The scenario is assigned a name and ID, according to our naming convention.
+Additional information about the description and scope of the scenario can be provided in the General information tab.

-In the 'Derivation Rules' tab, the actual rules are defined and worked out based on 'Decision Tables'.
+In the Derivation Rules tab, the actual rules are defined and worked out based on Decision Tables.

 Sample Decision Tables